Comprehensive Crested Gecko Care Guide

-A 20 gallon-tall aquarium or 29 gallon (for 2-3 geckos) is a good start.
+A 18″ x 18″ x 24″ enclosure (minimum for a pair or females) is a great size for a single adult.
 The height of the enclosure is more important than the length.

 There is One Golden Rule for housing crested geckos; DO NOT house males together.
 They will fight, they will hurt each other and BOTH will suffer, possibly even die.

-Females of similar size can live together quite comfortably; approximately 2-3 females in a 20-29 gallon enclosure. (remember height is more important than surface area)
+Females of similar size can potentially live together; approximately 2-3 females in a (minimum) 18″ x 18″ x 36″ enclosure.
+Remember height is more important than surface area.